Interested in Subscribing to our blog?

 - Attend the one-on-one personal sessions when the JMO candidate meets the Cameron-Brooks Transition Coach.
 This is a great opportunity to ask those important questions and learn more about the process.

 - Read Tab 5 of our Development and Preparation Program© (DPP©) and listen to the some of the Interview Preparation Podcasts in our ResourceCenter.

 - Help your JMO candidate prepare by taking him or her through mock interviews.
 Chapter 3 of PCS and the webcast listed in the first point provide advice on how to do this.
 Reading PCS, reading Tab 5 of DPP© and listening to the Podcasts will give you the right tools and knowledge to provide constructive feedback.

-- Attend the Career Conference.
+- Be present at the Career Conference.
 You will learn so much about the opportunities and be better prepared to provide input into the final decision on the choice of company, position and location.
 You will also be a good study partner.
 Two heads are better than one!
 Finally, the Conference is busy.
 You may have to step in at times and be a “logistician” for your spouse JMO to help him or her get to the right place at the right time.
-The webcast in point 1 addresses spouses at the Conference.

 Spouses/significant others: We want you to be a part of the process and feel included.
 Please let us know what more we can do for you, and if we can answer any other questions.